Honors Convocation 2018

 The Krutzke award was established in 1985 by a 1974 Colorado College graduate.
 It honors Frank Krutzke, who taught in the English Department from 1939 to 1973.
 Professor Krutzke taught American literature as his specialty, but he was famous for the breadth of his reading and interests.
 He exemplified the dedicated teacher, scholarly and humane.
 The Krutzke award honors the best critical (non-creative writing) senior essay.

-The Colorado College Grants in Writing
+Colorado College Grants in Writing

 Because of the generosity of an anonymous donor, the English Department is able to give financial awards to students to complete independent literary projects of either a creative or critical/academic nature.
 These students must return to the college after their summer or block projects, and may be majors in any department.
 (This award was presented to the students at an earlier date.)

-Outstanding Senior Academic Award in Environmental Science or Policy
+Outstanding Senior Academic Award in Environmental Science

 This award is provided to honor that student showing unusual academic excellence as well as a strong commitment to environmental science.

-Distinguished Academic Service Award in Environmental Science
+Distinguished Service Award in Environmental Science

 This award is given to that senior (or sometimes junior), who has given exemplary service to the program and community and who shows unusual promise to go on in the field.